Mumbai Police register FIR in case of MP Mohan Delkar's death | Politics

 Delkar (58), a seven-term MP from the Union Territory, was found dead in a hotel in Marine Drive area of south Mumbai on February 22.

+His son Abhinav alleged in his complaint that the accused ''tortured and humiliated'' his father because he belonged to a Scheduled Tribe, and also because they wanted to stop him from contesting elections and to control a college run by him.

-The FIR was registered on Tuesday after Delkar's family members visited the Marine Drive police station and lodged a complaint, the official said.
+The FIR was registered on Tuesday after Delkar's family members visited the Marine Drive police station.

-The case was registered on the complaint of Abhinav Delkar, Delkar's son, under IPC sections 306 (abetment of suicide), 506 (criminal intimidation), 389 (putting person in accusation of offence in order to commit extortion) and also under the Prevention of Atrocities Act.
+The case was registered under IPC sections 306 (abetment of suicide), 506 (criminal intimidation), 389 (putting person in fear of accusation of offence in order to commit extortion) and also under the SC/ST (Prevention of Atrocities) Act.

 It named administrator Praful Patel, the local district magistrate and the Superintendent of Police and others as accused.